-Upon the Company's direction, the Indenture shall cease to be of further effect with respect to the Notes of a particular series specified by the Company, subject to the survival of specified provisions of the Indenture, when:
+Upon the Company's direction, the Indenture shall cease to be of further effect with respect to the notes, subject to the survival of specified provisions of the Indenture, when:

-- (1) either - (A) all outstanding Notes of such series have been delivered to the Trustee for cancellation, subject to certain exceptions, or

-- (B) all Notes of such series have become due and payable or will become due and payable at their maturity within one year or are to be called for redemption within one year, and the Company has deposited with the Trustee, in trust, funds in U.S. dollars or U.S. government obligations (or a combination thereof) in an amount sufficient to pay the entire indebtedness on the Notes of such series, including the principal thereof and, premium, if any, and interest, if any, thereon, (x) to the date of such deposit, if the Notes of such series have become due and payable or (y) to the Stated Maturity Date of the Notes of such series (or to the Redemption Date thereof if the Company has made irrevocable arrangements satisfactory to the Trustee for the giving of notice of redemption), as the case may be; - (2) the Company has paid all other sums payable under the Indenture with respect to the Notes of such series (including amounts payable to the Trustee); and - (3) the Trustee has received an officers' certificate and an opinion of counsel to the effect that all conditions precedent to the satisfaction and discharge of the Indenture in respect of the Notes of such series have been satisfied.
+- (1) either - (A) all outstanding notes have been delivered to the Trustee for cancellation, subject to certain exceptions, or - (B) all notes have become due and payable or will become due and payable at their maturity within one year or are to be called for redemption within one year, and the Company has deposited with the Trustee, in trust, funds in U.S. dollars or U.S. government obligations (or a combination thereof) in an amount sufficient to pay the entire indebtedness on the notes, including the principal thereof and, premium, if any, and interest, if any, thereon, (x) to the date of such deposit, if the notes have become due and payable or (y) to the Stated Maturity Date of the notes (or to the Redemption Date thereof if the Company has made irrevocable arrangements satisfactory to the Trustee for the giving of notice of optional redemption), as the case may be; - (2) the Company has paid all other sums payable under the Indenture with respect to the notes (including amounts payable to the Trustee); and - (3) the Trustee has received an officers' certificate and an opinion of counsel to the effect that all conditions precedent to the satisfaction and discharge of the Indenture in respect of the notes have been satisfied.